-The world turned into a dystopian movie right before our very eyes, and we are all actors (unpaid though) playing our parts.
-Some of us in the comfort of our homes, while others are saving lives, at the same time risking their own.
+The world has turned into a dystopian movie right before our very eyes, and we are all actors (unpaid though) playing our parts.
+Some of us are in the comfort of our homes, while others are saving lives and at the same time risking their own.
 The coronavirus came like a beast not only forceful enough to take a human life but also slowly draining the liveliness out of us.
 Social distancing made us realize how much we need the opposite.
 Staying home reminded us of the limitations that the four walls thrust upon us.
-The empty shelves in the supermarkets made us fear for the things we always considered are given.
+The empty shelves in the supermarkets made us fear for the things we always considered a given.

 In these challenging moments, artists all over the world are finding creative ways to spread love, empathy, and strength through their art.
 We want to thank them for their endeavor to lift up our spirits, and we truly believe their art makes it a bit easier for us to go through this crisis.
 We hope you enjoy our selection of some great examples of spreading art during the coronavirus outbreak.
 However, we are aware many more praiseworthy artists deserve a spot in an article of this kind.

 If you are an artist, feeling lost and uninspired at the moment, we suggest you also take a look at these ideas on how you can help the world right now.
 In the meantime, we at Doodeo will stay here and will be eagerly waiting to continue posting about all new gig opportunities after the pandemic has ended.

 More than 1,000 words and not even a single person captured